ironhack-labs/lab-thinking-in-react/README.md

 As you can see here, we have four components in our app:

 - **ProductsPage (orange):** contains the entirety of the example (we will render it in the `App.js`)
-- **SearchBar (blue):** having an input that takes user's search string
+- **SearchBar (blue):** having an input that takes the user's search string
 - **ProductTable (green):** displays all the products and also shows the filtered products based on the user's search
 - **ProductRow (red):** displays a row (_table data_) for each product

-Now that we’ve identified the components in our app, let’s arrange them into a hierarchy.
+Now that we’ve identified the components in our app let’s arrange them into a hierarchy.
 Components that appear within another component should appear as children in the hierarchy:

 - ProductsPage
   - SearchBar